*equal contribution • ^high school/undergraduate mentee • ºgraduate student mentee • bold = team member

 Findings: Male crania mature faster to presumably reach adult biting ability sooner, gaining a competitive advantage in obtaining food and in male–male agonistic interactions

-7) Hung N & Law CJ.
+7) Hung N^ & Law CJ.
 2016.
 Lutra lutra (Carnivora: Mustelidae).
 Mammalian Species.
 48:109–122. doi.org/10.1093/mspecies/sew011

-Goal: Provide a comprehensive literature review of the Eurasian otter
+Review goal: Provide a comprehensive literature review of the Eurasian otter

 6) Law CJ, Young C, and Mehta RS.
 2016.
 Ontogenetic scaling of theoretical bite forces in southern sea otters (Enhydra lutris nereis).
 Physiological and Biochemical Zoology 89:347-363. doi.org/10.1086/688313